Services

 Do Not:

 On the first visit, each substance to be tested will be applied to your back in special small disc (about 1cm in diameter) containers held in place by hypoallergenic tape.
 The location of the containers is identified by marking your back with ink.
 Occasionally the arms or the thighs are also used to patch test.
 Itching of the test areas is normal, but you are strongly advised not to scratch.
 You should allow up to 2 hours for this first visit. • Do not get your back wet or bath, swim or shower during the week of the tests.
-A cool shallow bath is a good alternative. • Do not wear cherished or pale-coloured clothing as the tests and the marker ink may permanently stain it.
+A cool shallow bath is a good alternative. • Do not wear cherished or pale-coloured clothing as the tests and the marker ink may permanently stain it.• Do not expose your back to the sun or artificial sunlight (sun lamps) during testing.

 Do:

-• Do wear an old bra or shirt for the week of the tests and wear a shirt or vest to sleep in to protect the patches.
+• Do avoid sport or heavy physical work during the week of the tests, as sweating will cause the patches to fall off.• Do wear an old bra or shirt for the week of the tests and wear a shirt or vest to sleep in to protect the patches.
 Clothes that open at the front can be easier to take on and off than those which go over your head.

 • If a patch starts to peel off, tape the edges down using Micropore tape.
 If a whole patch comes loose, remove it and note the time and date. • Contact your clinic if you are concerned.